#Attributes (能力値)

 Presence (美) is not mere appearance.
 It is presence.
 When a character with high Presence stands in a zone, allies straighten their backs on their own, and enemies unconsciously step back.
 Charisma on the battlefield is as powerful a weapon as a blade.

 When a samurai with Presence +3 stands in the Front Zone, allied Domination in that zone visibly rises.
-By contrast, a wildman with Presence -2 may be strong, but their presence does not raise allied morale.
+By contrast, a wildlander with Presence -2 may be strong, but their presence does not raise allied morale.

 RP Uses: negotiation, disguise, bribery, speeches, recruiting mercenaries, urging an enemy commander to surrender, entertainer performances.